 That misdiagnoses the cause.

 A team of five managing 200 posts with five data claims each is responsible for 1,000 individual assertions about the world.
 Discipline does not scale to 1,000 promises.
+I have never seen it scale past a few hundred.
 The infrastructure has to do part of the work.

 How Content Debt Accrues Without Anyone's Permission